You spent days typing away, pouring your experience, knowledge, and wisdom into your manuscript – and your self-help book is (almost) finished!

 Allen & Unwin is an Australian company with an international mindset.

 They have offices in Sydney, Melbourne, Auckland, and London, so you can get in touch with the ones closest to you.
-With 250 new titles every year, this title-rich publisher has won the title of the “Publisher of the year” eleven times since 2000.
+With 250 new titles every year, this title-rich publisher has won the title of “Publisher of the year” eleven times since 2000.
 They publish both fiction and non-fiction.

 Email: fridaypitch@allenandunwin.com